Advice from Departments

 What else would be helpful for first-year students to know?

 You must take the placement exam in order for a chance to be enrolled in a SP course.
-If you do not have a placement score, you will be pruned from your SP course selection unless your transcript shows that you have no experience with Spanish.
+If you do not have a placement score, you will not be able to enroll in any Spanish course except SP 125.
 If you feel like you did not perform your best on the placement exam, make an appointment with the chair for an interview to re-evaluate your language level.

 Who can students contact if they have additional questions?